video-dev/hls.js/API.md

 tell whether auto level selection is enabled or not

 #### ```hls.autoLevelCapping```
-get/set : capping/max level value that could be used by automatic level selection algorithm
+get/set : capping/max level value that could be used by ABR Controller

 default value is -1 (no level capping)